-Once you are satisfied with your choices, click on the "Confirm" button or hit C to continue building.
+Once you are satisfied with your choices, click on the large green button or hit C to continue building.
 Note that you don't have to select all the items that the building needs.
-Any remaining items will be automatically chosen from other available items (or future items if not all items are available yet).
+Any remaining items will be automatically chosen from other available items (or from items produced in the future if not all items are available yet).
 If there are multiple item types to choose for the current building, one dialog will appear per item type.